ShiviTripathi13/IDC/README.md

 ### Official pytorch implementation of the paper: "IDC: Internal Diverse Image Completion"

-With IDC you can train a generative model from a partial single image in order to generate at inference diverse solution to the completion task.
+With IDC you can train a generative model from a partial single image in order to generate at inference diverse solutions to the completion task.

 ## Code